CRCHUM-CITADEL/clover/docs/index.rst

 Quickstart
 ==========
-To get started, we created two notebooks to guide you through the generation of synthetic data and their associated utility report.
+To get started, we created three notebooks to guide you through the generation of synthetic data, their associated utility report and the hyperparameters tuning.

 The notebooks are based on the `Breast Wisconsin Cancer WBCD dataset
 <https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29>`_.